-What do we know about the Arbery case?
+Ahmaud Arbery: What do we know about the case?

 Three shots were fired and Mr Arbery fell down on the street.

+An autopsy report showed Mr Arbery had two gunshot wounds in his chest, and a gunshot graze wound on the inside of one of his wrists.
+He did not have drugs or alcohol in his system.

-Why did their arrest take so long?
+Why did the arrest take so long?

-The delay is in part tied to prosecutor turnover: the case is currently on its third, Tom Durden.
+The delay is in part tied to prosecutor turnover: the case is currently on its fourth.
+The Georgia Attorney General announced that Joyette Holmes of the Cobb County Judicial Circuit would replace attorney Tom Durden as lead prosecutor.

 Two local district attorneys recused themselves due to professional connections to the elder Mr McMichael.